saheb-ul-lah/Count-Count-CLI/README.md

 # Count-Count-CLI

 Hello there! 👋 I'm excited to share my very first CLI game project with you - Count-Count-CLI!
-I'm just getting started on my coding journey, and this project is a small step in my learning process.
+I'm just getting started on my coding journey with GitHub, and this project is a small step in my learning process.

 ## About the Project